JustonDavies/go_party_invite_server/README.md

 ![Screen Shot](https://raw.githubusercontent.com/JustonDavies/go_party_invite_server/master/assets/images/screenshot.png "Screen Shot")

 ### Dependencies:
-  This project depends on Go, dep and some small selection of supporting tools.
+  This project depends on Go, vgo and some small selection of supporting tools.

-  - Go: It is recommended you install Go `1.10.3` via `goenv` Instructions for installing can be found [here](https://github.com/syndbg/goenv) or by running the following commands:
+  - Go: It is recommended you install Go `1.11.0` via `goenv` Instructions for installing can be found [here](https://github.com/syndbg/goenv) or by running the following commands:
     ```
     git clone https://github.com/syndbg/goenv.git ~/.goenv